monsoonmaelstrom/book2/book2.md

 ----

 When Peter and I finally return, I see Davy on the balcony—in the same position he was in when we left—moping.
 I’m still really, really mad at him.
-But part of me also knows that Liam is right, and I did mean it last night when I told Alex that I’m *sure* that Davy loves both of us.
+But part of me also knows Liam is right, and I did mean it last night when I told Alex that I’m *sure* Davy loves both of us.
 I’m sure of it in the way I am sure of very few things.
-I’m sure of it in the same way I’m sure that gravity exists and the sun will rise in the east.
+I’m sure of it in the same way I’m sure gravity exists and the sun will rise in the east.

 I set my hurt feelings aside and go out on the balcony.